Garvit1721/Code-of-task/README.md

-# Code-of-task
-this is the code of the github api task

 # DISCLAIMER
 First of all I am not that much habitual of coding in python like I had IP in my class 12th but i didnt took it that seriously so I just know the basic of python programing but I am practicing to code in c++ and c and I have plan to learn python and datascience in depth duriny my summer vaccation